 Cons

-Honestly it is hard to find anything negative about this quality rod.
-I guess for some people that the price point might be a bit high, however you are getting an amazing piece of fishing equipment.
+Honestly, it is hard to find anything negative about this quality rod.
+I guess the price point might be a bit high for some people.
+However, you are getting an amazing piece of fishing equipment.

 Alternatives

-If you find that spending a few hundred dollars is a bit too much for your wallet, then I can recommend that you check out the Star Stellar Lite series of rods which start at around $100, carry a lifetime warranty and are also made here in the USA.
-Read the full review of the Star Stellar Lite HERE.
+If you find spending a few hundred dollars too much for your wallet, I recommend you check out the Star Stellar Lite series of rods, which start at around $100, carry a lifetime warranty, and are also made here in the USA.

-Another great rod and one that you can always find on my kayak, is the St. Croix Mojo Inshore which is slightly more expensic=ve than the Star rods but about 2/3 the cost of the G Loomis EX6.
-Read the full St. Croix Mojo Inshore review HERE.
+Another great rod, which you can always find on my kayak, is the St. Croix Mojo Inshore, which is slightly more expensive than the Star rods but about 2/3 the cost of the G Loomis EX6.

-If you are looking to go the other direction then you can always check out the G Loomis NRX series of rods for about twice the money.
-Read the full review of the G Loomis NRX HERE.
+If you want to go the other direction, you can always check out the G Loomis NRX series of rods for about twice the money.

 In Conclusion

-Overall for the money, the G Loomis E6X Inshore Saltwater is just an excellent, well-balanced, well-manufactured quality piece of fishing equipment that’s made right here in the United States.
+Overall, for the money, the G Loomis E6X Inshore Saltwater is an excellent, well-balanced, well-manufactured quality fishing equipment made right here in the United States.

-If you’re looking to invest in a quality rod without going broke, then I would highly recommend the G Loomis E6X Inshore Saltwater fishing rod.
-It’s also nice to know that if something were to happen to your rod it is backed by a lifetime warranty from a Manufacturer that has been around for several decades.
+If you’re looking to invest in a quality rod without breaking, I highly recommend the G Loomis E6X Inshore Saltwater fishing rod.
+It’s also nice to know that if something were to happen to your rod, it would be backed by a lifetime warranty from a manufacturer that has been around for several decades.

-If it’s a lightweight and sensitivity that you seek, then quit your research and buy this excellent rod, you can’t go wrong.
+If it’s the lightweight and sensitivity you seek, quit your research and buy this excellent rod; you can’t go wrong.

 This impressive G Loomis E6X Inshore Saltwater rod will hook even the most discerning fishermen in search of high-end performance while helping to keep a tight line on their budget.